theerfan/Q/.github/ISSUE_TEMPLATE/open-hackathon-power-up-entry.md

 ### Source code:

-*A hyperlink to the final source code for your team's hackathon project (e.g., a GitHub repo).*
+*A hyperlink to the draft source code for your team's hackathon project (e.g., a GitHub repo).*

 ### Resource Estimate: